ArtyKrafty/detection/README.md

 <p align="center"><img src="https://i.ibb.co/X4W8wCw/2022-01-03-02-23-14.png" alt="2022-01-03-02-23-14" border="0"></p>

 📝 The error may be related to out of memory.
-You can try again or take another picture.
+You can try again (push back in your browser and again push `Отправить`) or take another picture.
 There will be no problems with local assembly

 ---